-As glimmers of a post-pandemic world begin to solidify, network professionals should pay attention to the following four SD-WAN trends:
+SD-WAN is the modern backbone of a distributed enterprise, but how it's delivered and used continue to evolve.
+Moving forward, network professionals should pay attention to the following SD-WAN trends:

 1. SD-WAN as a service

-SD-WAN migration also looked like a logical place for some IT shops to flip the outsourcing switch and leave the WAN business entirely.
-Managed SD-WAN deployments rose rapidly over the course of three years, where they accounted for fewer than 8% of deployments in 2017 to half of all by 2020.
+SD-WAN migration is a logical place for many IT shops to flip the outsourcing switch and leave the self-managed WAN business entirely.
+More than half of all SD-WAN deployments now involve managed SD-WAN rather than in-house deployment.

-Essentially, every managed network service provider brought forward at least one -- and often several -- SD-WAN options.
-Offerings ranged from managed deployments of DIY technology to carrier-specific, network-based portfolios built around the carrier's network infrastructure and virtualized infrastructure.
+Every managed network service provider has multiple SD-WAN options.
+Offerings range from managed deployments of the same DIY technology an enterprise might deploy on its own to carrier-specific offerings built around the carrier's own network infrastructure and services.

 2. SD-WAN and secure remote access

-Users would connect to the nearest point of presence and communicate from there to the data center PoP or cloud provider PoP.
-Communication would occur across a secured, private middle mile.
+Users connect to the nearest point of presence and communicate from there to the data center PoP or cloud provider PoP.
+Communication occurs across a secured, private middle mile.

-Two trends will become more visible in the coming year: combining SD-WAN and secure remote access technology and replacing SD-WAN with secure remote access.
+In the coming years, two SD-WAN trends should become more visible: combining SD-WAN with secure remote access technology and replacing SD-WAN with secure remote access.

-Another SD-WAN trend doesn't involve SD-WAN and secure remote access working together, but instead involves secure remote access replacing the traditional WAN, including SD-WAN, entirely.
-Secure remote access without the headaches of a legacy VPN -- whether using a service edge or a software-defined perimeter product and running across the public internet -- could meet an increasing number of worker and company needs.
+So, another SD-WAN trend is secure remote access entirely replacing a traditional WAN or SD-WAN.
+Secure remote access without the headaches of a legacy VPN -- whether using a service edge or an SDP product running across the public internet -- could meet an increasing number of worker and company needs.

 3. AI in SD-WAN